Radiation Safety Glasses: How Far We’ve Come

 Despite its outstanding benefits, the dangers of exposure have always been evident.
-This realization of need has brought with it safety procedures, protocols, and equipment, all designed keep individuals working with this technology safe.
+This realization of need has brought with its safety procedures, protocols, and equipment, all designed to keep individuals working with this technology safe.
 Radiation safety glasses are only one example of this development.

 The History of Radiation and Protective Goggles

-Radiation, as we now know, as potentially significant health hazards attached.
+Radiation, as we now know, a potentially significant health hazard attached.
 The potential impact on the eyes was discovered quickly:

 In March 1896, Edison reported eye irrtation associated with the use of x rays, and cautioned against their continuing use.
 He abandoned his own studies devoted toward an x-ray energized fluorescent light

 Another one of the many ailments occurring in the early periods of experimentation was x-rayed dermatitis, which would lead to skin cancer and could even cause death.
 After coming to the conclusion that overexposure could result in tissue damage, 1896 also saw the first use of the technology was therapeutic, aiming to destroy tissue.